-- strategy Specify the restart strategy. - "rand": random choice between variable bounds - "midpoint\guess\and\bound": midpoint between current value and farthest bound - "rand\guess\and\bound": random choice between current value and farthest bound - "rand\distributed": random choice among evenly distributed values - "midpoint": exact midpoint between the bounds.
-If using this option, multiple iterations are useless. - solver solver to use, defaults to ipopt - solver\args Dictionary of keyword arguments to pass to the solver. - iterations Specify the number of iterations, defaults to 10.
-If -1 is specified, the high confidence stopping rule will be used - stopping\mass Maximum allowable estimated missing mass of optima for the high confidence stopping rule, only used with the random strategy.
-The lower the parameter, the stricter the rule.
-Value bounded in (0, 1]. - stopping\delta 1 minus the confidence level required for the stopping rule for the high confidence stopping rule, only used with the random strategy.
+- strategy (In(dict\keys(['rand', 'midpoint\guess\and\bound', 'rand\guess\and\bound', 'rand\distributed', 'midpoint'])), default='rand') Specify the restart strategy. - "rand": random choice between variable bounds - "midpoint\guess\and\bound": midpoint between current value and farthest bound - "rand\guess\and\bound": random choice between current value and farthest bound - "rand\distributed": random choice among evenly distributed values - "midpoint": exact midpoint between the bounds.
+If using this option, multiple iterations are useless. - solver (default='ipopt') solver to use, defaults to ipopt - solver\args (default={}) Dictionary of keyword arguments to pass to the solver. - iterations (default=10) Specify the number of iterations, defaults to 10.
+If -1 is specified, the high confidence stopping rule will be used - stopping\mass (default=0.5) Maximum allowable estimated missing mass of optima for the high confidence stopping rule, only used with the random strategy.
 The lower the parameter, the stricter the rule.
 Value bounded in (0, 1].